lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 Understanding and refining user stories, writing different types of tests such as unit, integration, and end-to-end tests, finding and discussing edge cases, and keeping track of technical debt are all essential skills.

-A senior software engineer should be able to make a big difference here and help the entire team to write better softaware by introducing and educating best practices about software testing.
+A senior software engineer should be able to make a big difference here and help the entire team to write better software by introducing and educating best practices about software testing.

 I would argue that it's not too hard to write tests, but writing good tests it's almost an art!